Rvolvr/Hostname_Usage/README.md

 ## [Managers](https://github.com/Rvolvr/Powershell_AD_Scripts/blob/main/managers.ps1)

 Convert a CSV into  multiple user settings which then fills out an Active Directory organization.
-These feilds are generally the ones tied to Teams and Exchange (Outlook).
+These fields are generally the ones tied to Teams and Exchange (Outlook), but will need to be customized to the CSV.

 ## [WinUserProfile](https://github.com/Rvolvr/Powershell_AD_Scripts/blob/main/WinUserProfile.ps1)